Germany's public debt could fall below EU ceiling this year: Scholz

 But on Sunday, Scholz reaffirmed Germany’s commitment to meeting the so-called Maastrict criteria, the public debt element of which has been breached by most participants since the 2008 financial crisis, implying that Germany’s debt could fall even further.

-“In 1990 debt was about 40 percent of social product,” he said, referring to the time immediately before West Germany took on the the ageing industries and weak currency of formerly Communist East Germany, seeking to overturn 40 years of relative decline with one of the biggest investment programmes in history.
+“In 1990 debt was about 40 percent of social product,” he said, referring to the time immediately before West Germany took on the aging industries and weak currency of formerly Communist East Germany, seeking to overturn 40 years of relative decline with one of the biggest investment programs in history.

 The EU’s Maastricht Treaty requires member states to run a deficit of no more than 3 percent of gross domestic product each year.
 The 60 percent public debt threshold has been violated by many member states for years, with Germany last keeping under the threshold 17 years ago.